hemanthpruthvi/PyAstroPol/Docs/paper.md

 - The visualization features are limited.
 - It is neither a design software nor interactive.
 That is, the user must know the optical system that is to be analyzed, and the system must be updated every time a component is changed.

 Results of the code have been verified against previous works (@Pruthvi_2018), and Zemax OpticStudio&reg;.
 A variety of examples have been provided, and they should facilitate the quick-start.
-One of the examples also provides the aforementioned comparison with the commercial software.
+One of the examples also provides the aforementioned comparison with commercial software.

 # Acknowledgements